MustakimHF/twitch-streaming-analytics/README.md

 - **Database design & SQL analytics** for structured insights
 - **Exploratory analysis & visualisation** for stakeholder reporting
 - **Containerised deployment** for reproducibility (Docker)

-📌 *This mirrors the workflow of data engineer / data analyst roles in gaming, media, and live-streaming analytics — ideal for portfolios and interviews.*

 ---